 Pure Potential is an independent organisation which raises the aspirations of thousands of sixth-formers every year, encouraging them to apply to and helping them to achieve offers from excellent universities.

 Whilst there’s value in considering your career options now, many people go to university without having any future plans.
 If you choose a non-vocational degree, the skills you develop from academic study such as forming an argument, writing persuasively, and independent research and analysis, are all useful in the world of work.
 Lots of employers are looking for a general university education, combined with relevant work experience and skills.

 University is also a time to try out new things – writing for the student paper for example, may lead you to consider a career in journalism – so take the opportunity to gain as much experience as you can over the duration of your course.

 Going to university can be costly but there’s lots of information around on finance and funding.
-Check out our No nonsense guide to student finance for a good introduction, from understanding and applying for loans to budgeting and bank accounts.
+Everything you need to know about student finance provides a good introduction, from understanding and applying for loans to budgeting and bank accounts.